So Fine (film): Critical reception

 The film received mixed reviews from critics.
 Janet Maslin, then of The New York Times, complimented the casting, expressing that O’Neal and Melato might seem odd selections, but both ably filled their respective roles; Maslin also admired the scenes between O’Neal and Warden, finding that the two actors are "perfectly teamed."
 She did find female characterizations disappointing, contrasting the sexually predatory nature of the female characters with the score-keeping attitudes of the male protagonists.

-However, Tom Shales of The Washington Post was summarily unimpressed by So Fines satire, considering its main gimmick (the see-through jeans) topically ripe for satire, but ultimately wasted and imbecilic.
+However, Tom Shales of The Washington Post was summarily unimpressed by So Fines satire, considering its main gimmick (the transparent jeans) topically ripe for satire, but ultimately wasted and imbecilic.
 Shales had particularly harsh words for the film's two leads, O'Neal and Melato for, respectively, a one-note acting style and a weathered, scrawny appearance.

+Pauline Kael called it a "visual insult: crudely lighted and framed, and jumping out at you...
+There are potentially funny scenes, but Bergman doesn’t know how to give timing and polish to his own jokes.
+Stuck with frantic gags, O’Neal just revamps his tightmouthed professorial priss from What's Up, Doc?
+The film’s only freshness comes from the lovely, tiny Italian blonde Mariangela Melato...
+In her deep voice she garbles her English charmingly; she’s an erotic imp—she looks a bit like Harpo Marx, and she’s always flying, like Carole Lombard in a hurricane."